yowainwright/codependence/README.md

  }
 ```

-The policy runs the same!
-Locally in scripts or in CI; it's the same and you own it.
+The policy runs the same thing everywhere!—Locally in scripts or in CI; it's the same and you own it.
 See more [recipes below](#recipes)!

 ---